IIIF/api/source/api/image/2.1/index.md

 * If none of the values have a language associated with them, the client _MUST_ display all of the values.
-* Else, the client should try to determine the user's language preferences.
-If the user's language preferences are unknown, then the client _MUST_ supply a language preference.
+* Else, the client should try to determine the user's language preferences, or failing that use some default language preferences.
 Then:
   * If any of the values have a language associated with them, the client _MUST_ display all of the values associated with the language that best matches the language preference.
   * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.
   * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all of the values that do not have a language associated with them.